Hello Duolingo-folk, 8+ years after I wrote this! Let me know if you need further clarification in the comments below.

 - Li fajfis la tutan tagon = He whistled the entire day

 But one of the ways in which I-verbs do occur as the main verb is in these expressions of doubt or hesitation.
 And they’re normally shortened versions of what you could express, say with a “u-verb” (see previous post).
-Example from that PMEG page:
+Take the example from that PMEG page:

 - Kion fari? = What to do?